Iru Mugan

 Principal photography commenced in December 2015.
 The major portion of the film was shot in Malaysia with few sequences in Chennai, Bangkok, Ladakh and Kashmir.
-Harris Jayaraj composed the film's soundtrack and score, while R. D. Rajasekhar and Bhuvan Srinivasan handled the cinematography and editing, respectively.
-The film was released on 8 September 2016 and received positive reviews.
-The film was a huge commercial success at the box office.
+Harris Jayaraj composed the soundtrack and musical score, while R. D. Rajasekhar and Bhuvan Srinivasan handled the cinematography and editing respectively.

+Iru Mugan was released on 8 September 2016 to positive reviews from critics and was a commercial success at the box office.

 Plot

-An elderly Malaysian man goes berserk and kills several Indian officers in a span of five minutes at the Indian Embassy in Kuala Lumpur, Malaysia, before collapsing.
-A tattoo of a love symbol is present at the back of his neck, leading RAW agency to conclude that it is the handiwork of a rogue scientist named Love, whose identity and whereabouts are unknown to anyone except their agent Akhilan Vinod, who resigned from the agency.
-Four years ago, while on an assignment to bust Love, Akhilan's wife Meera George, a leading computer analyst, was killed by them.
-RAW chief Malik tracks down Akhilan and convinces him to join the investigation.
+An elderly Malaysian man goes berserk and kills several Indian officers in a span of five minutes at the Indian Embassy in Kuala Lumpur before collapsing to death.
+A tattoo of a love symbol is present at the back of his neck, leading the R&AW agency to conclude that it is the handiwork of a rogue transgender scientist named Love, whose identity and whereabouts are unknown to anyone except their retired agent Akilan Vinod.
+Four years ago while on an assignment to bust Love, Akilan's wife Meera George was killed by them.
+The R&AW operative Malik tracks down Akilan and convinces him to join the investigation.

-On viewing the video footage of the attack, Akhilan comes to the conclusion that the elderly Malaysian man had taken a mysterious performance-enhancing drug which allowed him to attack the Indian officials and decides to investigate the matter further in Malaysia.
-Since Akhilan is under suspension, Malik assigns him as a deputy to a junior RAW agent named Aayushi, who is officially assigned to handle the case, and the two of them leave for Kuala Lumpur.
-In Kuala Lumpur, Akhilan and Aayushi learn that the mysterious drug is inhaled using an asthma inhaler.
-Further investigations lead them to Peter, a scientist who is on Love's payroll.
+On viewing the video footage of the attack, Akilan concludes that the elderly Malaysian man had taken a mysterious performance enhancing drug which allowed him to attack the Indian officials and decides to investigate the matter further in Malaysia.
+Since Akilan is under suspension, Malik assigns him as a deputy to a junior R&AW agent named Ayushi and the two of them leave for Kuala Lumpur.
+At Kuala Lumpur, Akilan and Ayushi learn that the mysterious drug is inhaled using an asthma inhaler.
+Further investigations leads them to Peter, a scientist who is on Love's payroll.